Armaritto/Connect-4s-v2.0/README.md

 ## Problem Statement ❓

-You are required to support the following 3 algorithms as options for the AI agent:
+It is required to support the following 3 algorithms as options for the AI agent:
 • Minimax without alpha-beta pruning
 • Minimax with alpha-beta pruning
 • Expected Minimax : probability that disc falls in chosen column is 0.6 and 0.4 that it